Religious Affiliation in Australia

 That said, the data above is not particularly ground-breaking or deeply insightful.
 It simply confirms what we generally observe—but confirming our hunch is a good thing; acting on assumptions alone isn’t smart.

 Moreover, I’ve always enjoyed the practical wisdom of Proverbs 15:22, “Get all the advice you can, and you will succeed; without it you will fail” (GNT).
-Statistics is just a tool, and it helps us draw on all the advice available.
+Statistics is just a tool, but it helps us draw on all the advice available.